-The go-to trusted thought leader for payments domestically and internationally.
+PASA's idealised or target state The go-to trusted thought leader for payments domestically and internationally.
 An inclusive, Member-driven payments organisation - the need for PASA's existence is unquestioned and funding the organisation is an easy decision.

-PASA's idealised or target state

 Stakeholders experience PASA as a force for good.
 The organisation sets clear direction, creates capacity and drives policy objectives for the payments industry.

-PASA's people are desired worldwide, and the best want to work for PASA - the organisation grows careers in a happy

-Innovation is driven through creative collaboration and partnerships - PASA builds consensus and mobilises a broad range of stakeholders

-Support and promote modern, safe, and efficient payment systems, which enable economic growth and meaningful financial inclusion in South Africa

-While the realisation of these aspirational statements will be a multi-year journey, they enabled PASA to develop a clear and detailed roadmap to realise its vision.
+PASA's people are desired worldwide, and the best want to work for PASA - the organisation grows careers in a happy culture.
+Innovation is driven through creative collaboration and partnerships - PASA builds consensus and mobilises a broad range of stakeholders.
+Support and promote modern, safe, and efficient payment systems, which enable economic growth and meaningful financial inclusion in South Africa. isation of these aspirational statements will be a multi-year journey, they enabled op a clear and detailed roadmap to realise its vision.